 SPEC (Support for Parents of Exceptional Children): SPEC is a support group for families of children on the autism spectrum.
 The format is simple: we get together to talk about our kids, share information and ask questions of more experienced parents.
 On a typical night we might talk about schools, issues with extended family, recent accomplishments, difficult behaviors, effective interventions, and upcoming events in the community.
 We also have an info sheet with a glossary of terms and resources for families of newly diagnosed kids.
 Everyone is welcome!
-Our meetings are held the first Wednesday of each month (excluding December and summer months), at 7:00pm – Call 954-577-4141 for additional information.
+Visit our Facebook Group or Call 954-577-4141 for additional information.

 Local Support Groups and General Information